shivamsngh/simple-inventory/README.md

 Run `npm run serve-app` to build and run the project.
 The build artifacts will be stored in the `dist/` directory.
 This will open the default browser page after the Node server has started.

+## Scope of Improvement

+1. Meta-search on Front-end and backend
+2. Runtime Configurable Databases
+3. Indexing when app scales
+4. Authentication and Authorization if scope is restricted